azat-co/aws-intro/labs/02-hello-world.md

 pm2 start /home/ec2-user/hello-world-server.js -i 0 --name "node-app"
 ```

 It's good to restart the app when on reboot.
 This code uses crontab for restarting the app after rebooting the instance (or stopping and starting it).
+You can add this code to User Data script above:

 ```bash
 # restart pm2 and thus node app on reboot